M4thi4sL/UE5HexDijkstra/README.md

 ✅ [Dijkstra_blueprint](https://github.com/M4thi4sL/UE5HexDijkstra/tree/Dijkstra_Blueprint) contains the latest version of the blueprint only implementation.

-🚧 [Dijkstra_C++](https://github.com/M4thi4sL/UE5HexDijkstra/tree/Dijkstra_C%2B%2B) contains the latest version of the C++ / Blueprint implementation.
+✅ [Dijkstra_C++](https://github.com/M4thi4sL/UE5HexDijkstra/tree/Dijkstra_C%2B%2B) contains the latest version of the C++ / Blueprint implementation.

 You can also find a zipped up version of either project in the release section.

-🚧 TODO: add speed comparison
+🚧 TODO: add speed comparison between blueprint and c++ versions

 # Features